srih4ri/allinone/README.md

       In the browser, go to http://localhost:3000
    ```

 `current_site` method will be accessible from your controllers and views.
 It will return the site object corresponding to the domain used to access the app.
-You can use current_site.id to scope the data for a particular site whereever you have to store/access data.
+You can use current_site.id to scope the data for a particular site wherever you have to store/access data.

 ## Invalid Domain Handing